MaartenPostuma/epiGBS-Analysis/README.md

 ```

 # How to run
-The scripts perform general analysis on the epiGBS pipeline, however input data, filtering contstraints and variables to colour plots / populate models are not general and need to be adjusted when running the model.
+The scripts perform general analysis on the epiGBS pipeline, however input data, filtering contstraints and variables to colour plots / populate models are not general and need to be adjusted when running the scripts.

 The scripts in the pipeline need to be ran in the following order:
 * src/readMethylKit.R